 Weather in the Seljalandsfoss area is no different from the rest of Iceland.
 Summer is the warmest season and temperatures range between 46°F (8°C) and 57°F (14°C).
 The Midnight Sun from June to July allows you to explore as many landmarks as you want in the daylight.
 You’ll also have magical light that provides a great atmosphere for stunning photographs.

 In the winter, the weather is much colder, yet not as cold as in some parts of Europe.
 The temperatures range between 28°F (-2°C) to 37°F (3°C).

 The weather in Iceland never gets hot, so packing for a trip is easy.
 You should always have warm layers (base and middle layers) as well as waterproof pants and a jacket.
 A good pair of sturdy hiking shoes will definitely come in handy no matter what activities you’ve planned.

 Expect to get wet when standing by Seljalandsfoss Waterfall.
 The wind blows the mist from falling water quite far, producing perfect rainbows around the falls.

-You can visit Seljandfoss all year around, there are multiple day tours which will incorporate the waterfall into your itinerary!
+You can visit Seljandfoss all year round, there are multiple day tours that will incorporate the waterfall into your itinerary!
 In Summer the midnight sun illuminates the waterfall and in winter you can come to the fall after a great day exploring, to catch the Northern Lights!
 The Northern Lights forecast can be checked at vedur.is, or you could ask at your accommodation.